-The Deputy Designated Safeguarding Lead for St MM Pri Pen school is: Anita Hinds
+The Deputy Designated Safeguarding Leads for St MM Sec Pen Phase are: Anita Hinds and Amanda Hughes

-Other members of the SG team include: Razwan Hussain, Tom Hopkins and Amanda Hughes
+Other members of the SG team include: Razwan Hussain, Tom Hopkins and Tom Greenwood

 The optimal scenario is to have a trained DSL (or deputy) available on site.
 Where this is not the case a trained DSL (or deputy) will be available to be contacted via phone or online video - for example when working from home.
 Where a trained DSL (or deputy) is not on site, in addition to the above, a senior leader will assume responsibility for co-ordinating safeguarding on site.
 This might include updating and managing access to child protection online management system, CPOMS and liaising with the offsite DSL (or deputy) and as required liaising with children's social workers where they require access to children in need and/or to carry out statutory assessments at the school or college.